What Is Gynecomastia?

 The major cause of gynecomastia is a hormonal imbalance between androgen and estrogen hormones.
 Both hormones are present in both males and females but androgens are produced in larger amounts in males than in females.
 Similarly, estrogen is produced in larger quantities by women and men produce it in very small amounts.

 Androgens are known as male hormones.
 They are responsible for the masculine characteristics in all men.
 Female characteristics are determined by estrogen hormones.
 Production of higher than normal amounts of estrogen hormones in a man’s body might result to appearance of certain female characteristics.
-The most common effect is the enlargement of the male breasts, gynecomastia.
+The most common effect is the enlargement of the male breasts, man boobs.

 Other causes of gynecomastia include;